The benefits of training Muay Thai are vast. I will focus on describing those that I have found most, well, beneficial.

 Kalos Kagathos is an ancient Greek concept of harmony between body and mind.

-The Greeks understood that a person cannot achieve a full potential without developing both to the highest possible extent.
+The Greeks understood that a person cannot achieve full potential without developing both to the highest possible extent.

 Muay Thai training helps to develop beneficial new habits and implement healthy daily routines.
 I typically do a light workout just after I wake up to improve circulation and fully awake.